samm-git/tfe-cli/README.md

 ## Actions

-This repository includes three subcommands:
+This repository includes three subcommands, all of which require the `TFE_TOKEN` env variable to be set to a valid TFE token for authentication.
+One can be generated from within TFE as described here: https://www.terraform.io/docs/enterprise/api/organization-tokens.html.

 - `tfe pushconfig` — Upload a Terraform configuration to a workspace and begin a run.